 Boiled Custard Ingredients & Substitutions

-- 1 Quarter Whole Milk: When I don’t have whole milk, I substitute soy milk, almond milk, or oat milk for this recipe.
+- 500 ml Whole Milk: When I don’t have whole milk, I substitute soy milk, almond milk, or oat milk for this recipe.
 However, you need to be cautious since the textures might vary.

-- 1 Whole Cup Sugar: Sugar is one of the main ingredients in this recipe, but to make it healthy, you can use brown sugar, honey, maple syrup, or stevia.
+- Half a cup of sugar: Sugar is one of the main ingredients in this recipe, but to make it healthy, you can use brown sugar, honey, maple syrup, or stevia.

 - 1 Teaspoon Vanilla Extract: I am not always stocked on vanilla extract, but I always have vanilla pods or vanilla powder, which I like to use as a substitute for this ingredient.